-As I’ve previously mentioned, people on social don’t want to be sold and marketers are fighting to stand out in the social, email, and online crowds.
+As I’ve previously mentioned, people on social don’t want to be sold to, and marketers are fighting to stand out in the social, email, and online crowds.

 Depending on your business, there’s a chance that your customers don’t need your product on a daily basis.
 This means that when it is time for them to need you, you want to be top of mind.
 This is where educational marketing really steps in.
-Positioning yourself as an expert in your field and continuing to educate your fans and followers without selling them will mean that once it’s time for them to need your product, they’ll think of you first.
+Positioning yourself as an expert in your field and continuing to educate your fans and followers without selling to them will mean once it’s time for them to need your product, they’ll think of you first.

 #7: Start a New Project

 Don’t have plans or hopes of adding a new project?
 That’s okay, you should still be closely listening to your fans when you run promotions.
-Their answers could spark an idea for a new product.
+Their answers could even spark an idea for a new product.

 #8: Run Advertising